NewDoc vs Doccy

 Same-day availabilityYesYes (24/7 form-based)

-Comparison data verified as at 9 May 2026.
+Comparison data verified as at 6 June 2026.
 Values reflect each provider's lowest publicly listed pricing or stated feature on their own website.
-Prices and features change — check Doccy directly for current information before booking.
+Prices and features change.
+Check Doccy directly for current information before booking.
 "Bulk-billed" = no out-of-pocket cost for eligible Medicare cardholders.

 When NewDoc fits

-NewDoc's bulk-billed model is structurally cheapest for any Medicare-eligible patient who needs a script, certificate, referral, or Mental Health Treatment Plan — all of those are included in the single bulk-billed consultation at $0.
+NewDoc's bulk-billed model is structurally cheapest for any Medicare-eligible patient who needs a script, certificate, referral, or mental health care plan: all of those are included in the single bulk-billed consultation at $0.

 Choose NewDoc if any of the following apply: